 This system serves two great purposes at once.
 One, I don’t need to mindlessly farm until I find the exact item with the exact stats that I want.
 As soon as I have the desired base item I can try to craft the stats that I need.
 It’s still RNG, but with much better odds when done right.
 Two, there’s always valuable stuff to pick up, never a map run that feels like it yielded ‘nothing’.
 Which for me is a much bigger motivator than just hoarding piles of gold, especially if there’s nary a use for it at endgame and/or inflation has made it all but worthless.

 Skills in PoE aren’t inherent abilities characters just have.
 They are gems that you plug into the sockets of your gear.
 This gives much flexibility in building characters because any class can use all existing skills in any combination.

 What makes the system really shine though are, to me, the support skills.
 These are also gems that have to be socketed into your gear.
 They do nothing by themselves, but when they’re placed into sockets that are linked with one or more sockets with active skills in them they buff and/or alter those skills.

-Some ‘just’ simply buff a skill by giving it a damage bonus at the price of higher mana cost of said skill, but others modify the way a skill works rather drastically.
+Some ‘just’ simply buff a skill by giving it a damage bonus at the price of higher mana cost, but others modify the way a skill works rather drastically.